 Search

-This section is broken down into Browse Content and Search. is a simple method of getting or reading the content of a database table.
+This section is broken down into Browse Content and Search.
+Browse Content is a simple method of getting or reading the content of a database table.
 It can be optionally combined with paging.

 Please note that the Metadata APIs for browsing content do not react to API Access settings.
 All fields will be returned regardless of this setting.